trumank/mint/docs/README.md

 ## Mod Lints

-*Mod Lints* are a collection of tools that can help to detect *potential* problems such as compatibilty issues (e.g. conflicting files) with the mods in the current profile.
+*Mod Lints* are a collection of tools that can help to detect *potential* problems such as compatibility issues (e.g. conflicting files) with the mods in the current profile.

 ![Lint toggle](./img/lint-toggle.png)
 ![Lint report](./img/lint-report.png)

-Currently implement lints include (may be non-exhaustive):
+Currently implement lints include (maybe non-exhaustive):

 - Archive with multiple paks: an archive may contain more than one mod `.pak`, but Mint will only load the first encountered `.pak` within the archive.